Ryan Betts(Click here for classes)

 Ravi Veeramachaneni(Click here for classes)

-Ravi is Principal Architect at RSA, a security division of EMC, and architects and implements Big Data solutions for the Archer platform.
-Ravi is also an Enterprise Architect and Technology leader with 20+ years of software design and development and architecture experience, specializing in e-business, service-oriented architecture, business-to-business integration, large-scale system design, cloud computing and Big Data.
-His experience spans a broad range of industries, including banking, insurance, supply chain, b2b e-commerce, geo-spatial, and retail.
-He has played various technology leadership roles at Discover Financial, Key Corp., Navteq, NOKIA, and Informatica, to name few.
+Ravi is an enterprise architect and technology leader with more than 20 years of software design, development and architecture experience, specializing in e-business, Service Oriented Architecture, business-to-business integration, large-scale systems, Cloud computing and Big Data.
+His experience spans a broad range of industries, including banking, insurance, supply chain, b2b e-commerce, geospatial, and retail.
+He has played various technology leadership roles at Discover Financial, Key Corp., Navteq, NOKIA, Informatica, RSA, to name few.

 Dr. Flavio Villanustre(Click here for classes)

 Dr. Flavio is the Vice President of Infrastructure and Products for HPCC Systems, the open-source Big Data processing platform for LexisNexis.
 In this position, he is responsible for information and physical security, overall infrastructure strategy, and new product development.
 Prior to 2001, Dr. Villanustre served in different companies in a variety of roles in infrastructure, information security and information technology.